About Me

 I found my voice as a writer and an illustrator with Izzy and Skunk, I’m a Tiger Too and You, Me and the Big Blue Sea (Gullane UK, 2000, 2001, 2002).
 By now I had worked out that my main interest as a picturebook creator is in charting the personal journeys we make in early childhood, the small events which change us, the little battles and triumphs as we grow up.

-Silly Mummy, Silly Daddy, Silly School and Silly Baby (Frances Lincoln UK 2006, 2008, 2010) are three books I made featuring my nieces Beth and Ann, and our whole family.
+Silly Mummy, Silly Daddy; Silly School and Silly Baby (Frances Lincoln UK 2006, 2008, 2010) are three books I made featuring my nieces Beth and Ann.

 7-11-again